-Short and Sharp
+3. Keep it Short and Sharp

 Keeping questions clear and direct will greatly increase the odds of receiving a completed survey with meaningful data.
 If you can genuinely guarantee your survey won’t take longer then 4-5 minutes, from our experience you will have a significantly increased response rate and quality of responses!
 We would consider anything over 8 minutes to be restrictive and would highly recommend shortening the overall survey to make it more accessible.

 If you are still

 struggling to get responses, think about some simple, risk-free incentives you

 could offer attendees!